Deal to remove Northern Ireland sectarian walls precedes G8 meet

 Cameron and the head of the devolved Northern Irish government Peter Robinson will meet in London to agree the deal ahead of the G8 meeting.

-The agreement will include new regeneration programs and measures to better integrate Catholic and Protestant schools and housing, while paving the way for former defense ministry houses and land to be used for civilian purposes.
+The agreement will include new regeneration programmes and measures to better integrate Catholic and Protestant schools and housing, while paving the way for former defence ministry houses and land to be used for civilian purposes.

 (Reporting by William James; Editing by Andrew Osborn and Michael Roddy)